 - Your bank details before hitting submit

-This is important: if you don’t see the ‘Claim’ button in the order on your dashboard, it means the parcel isn’t eligible for cover.
+This is important: if you don’t see the ‘Claim’ button, it means that the parcel isn’t eligible.

 How long does a claim take?

-- If the claim is accepted, you’ll be paid in five days from then
+- If the claim is accepted, you’ll be paid five days from acceptance.